sloth-ci/sloth-ci/docs/cli.rst

 ``remove``
 ==========

-Remove a Sloth CI app on a particular listen point.
+Remove a Sloth CI app on a particular listen point or multiple listen points.

 ``trigger``
 ===========